simonthor/tau-polarization-icecube/README.md

 ### recreate-tau-appearance
 This folder contains the code to recreate the IceCube tau neutrino appearance analysis.

+The .csv files are from the publically released data and the [hyperplanes_example.ipynb](recreate-tau-appearance/hyperplanes_example.ipynb) notebook was included as well in the public data release.
+This notebook shows how to use the hyperplanes to calculate the tau neutrino appearance.

+The [recreate.ipynb](recreate-tau-appearance/recreate.ipynb) notebook contains the code to recreate several plots from the analysis, mainly the tau neutrino normalization $\chi^2$ plot.
+The notebook is an extension of the [hyperplanes_example.ipynb](recreate-tau-appearance/hyperplanes_example.ipynb) notebook, with additional code added.
+There should however not be any difference regarding the detector efficiencies and application of the nuisance parameters.

 ### learn-tauola
 Code for learning, installing, and testing Tauola.